Dulce De Leche Chocolate Chip Cookies (version 2.0)

 Instructions

-• If using Nestlé canned dulce de leche with agar → Use 210 g (1¾ cups) flour.
+• If using Nestlé canned dulce de leche with agar → Use the LOW FLOUR AMOUNT: 196 g (1 ½ cups + 2 tablespoons) all-purpose flour.

-• If using a Nestlé squeeze bottle or dulce de leche without agar → Use 240 g (2 cups) flour.
+• If using a Nestlé squeeze bottle or dulce de leche without agar → Use the HIGH FLOUR AMOUNT: 240 g (2 cups) all-purpose flour.

 1. Prep the pans, oven, and the chocolate.

-Preheat the oven to 350°F (180°C) with a rack in the middle.
+Preheat the oven to 375°F (190°C) with a rack in the middle.
 Line a baking sheet with parchment or a silicone mat.
-If using a chocolate bar, chop into ½-inch (1 cm) chunks and set aside.
+If using a chocolate bar, chop it into ½-inch (1 cm) chunks and set aside.

 2. Brown the butter.

 Melt butter in a light-colored pan over medium-low heat.
 Swirl as it foams and watch for the milk solids to turn medium brown; be careful as they burn easily.
-Immediately pour into a mixing bowl, scraping all the browned bits with a spatula.
+Immediately pour into the mixing bowl containing the dulce de leche and brown sugar, scraping all the browned bits with a spatula.

-Add the water, vanilla extract, salt, and baking soda to the bowl.
-With a hand mixer or a stand mixer fitted with a paddle attachment (a metal one with no silicone works best), mix to combine slowly at first, then increase the speed to medium-high and mix for 5-8 minutes.
-Scrape down the bowl a few times to ensure all the butterfat from the edges of the bowl will incorporate.
-When done, the batter should be grainy and thick with no separation of butterfat.
+Add the cold egg yolk, vanilla extract, salt, and baking soda to the mixing bowl.
+With a hand mixer or a stand mixer fitted with a paddle attachment (a metal one without silicone works best), mix slowly at first, then increase the speed to medium-high and mix for 1-2 minutes.
+Scrape down the bowl a few times to ensure all the butterfat from the edges is incorporated.
+When done, the batter should be grainy, glossy, and thick with no separation of butterfat.

 Portion the dough onto the parchment-lined trays using a 2-tablespoon scoop (also labeled #30 scoop).
-After the dough has been portioned onto the trays, sometimes I like to roll each portion into more even spheres (with my palms slightly greased) to ensure they bake into perfect circles with rounded edges.
+After the dough has been portioned onto the trays, roll each portion.

-My trays comfortably hold about 9 cookies around 2-3 inches apart.
-Bake for about 11 to 15 minutes (remember that if you use a scoop of a different size than mine, you’ll have to adjust the timing).
+My trays comfortably hold about 12 cookies, about 2 inches apart.
+Bake for about 11 to 14 minutes (remember that if you use a scoop of a different size than mine, you’ll have to adjust the timing).
 My sweet spot for these cookies and my oven is 12 minutes.

-If you have only one tray, bake the sheets one at a time, allowing them to cool before baking the next round.
+If you have only one tray, bake the sheets one at a time, allowing each to cool before baking the next.
 To help the sheets cool quickly, I run them under cold water for a few seconds until I can touch them, wipe them dry, and place the parchment back on.

 Adriana's Notes

-*Please read my intro to ensure you are using the correct dulce de leche for this recipe as not all kinds are compatible.
+*Please read my intro to ensure you use the correct dulce de leche for this recipe, as some may not be compatible.

-***If you are using dulce de leche from a can that has “agar”, please add only 210g/1 ¾ cups of flour.
-All other types of dulce de leche, including homemade or Nestle from a squeeze bottle can use the original amount of 240g/2 cups.
+****If you use dulce de leche from a can with “agar,” please add only 210 g (1 ¾ cups) of flour.
+All other types of dulce de leche, including homemade or Nestle dulce de leche from a squeeze bottle, can use the original amount of 240 g (2 cups).

 • 14 g (1 tablespoon) vanilla extract